4 Focus-Areas for Creating a Trauma-Informed Ministry

 In Your Church

 The account of Jesus visiting Mary and Martha’s home reminds us of the tension between serving and knowing Jesus.
-It’s a mistake to read the story and conclude that we’ve been given the choice of being a “Mary” or a “Martha.”
+It’s a mistake to read the story and conclude that we have the choice of being a “Mary” or a “Martha.”
 Ministry demands we imitate both women, with a bias toward Mary.
 So ask yourself: In what practical ways do I prompt my teams (and myself) to invest in their relationship with God?
 How do I ensure my team members have scheduled respite from serving?
 When do they have time to worship?
 When was the last time I personally took a break or sat through worship?